KarlTDebiec/Scinoephile/docs/development.rst

 - [ ] Make base classes abstract
 - [ ] Move image mode property to a subclass of OCRBaseClass
 - [ ] Convenience function for viewing source of method/property in IPython
+- [ ] Track modifications, and if infile==outfile only save if changed

 Future Projects
 _______________